Skip to content

 Share article

 When it comes to the best training methods, there are many answers.
 It’s more about asking the right question.
-From a recent study, researchers provide insights into which exercise is best suited to achieve maximum bicep growth.
+In a 2025 study, researchers provide insights into which exercise is best suited to achieve maximum biceps growth.
 The result may also be applicable to other muscles.

-A well-defined bicep is the goal of many recreational athletes.
+A well-defined biceps is the goal of many recreational athletes.
 But what’s the best way to achieve it?
-To answer this question, Brazilian researchers from the Universidade Federal Do Rio de Janeiro compared two classic exercises.1 The bicep curl was pitted against dumbbell rowing.
-There’s a big difference between the two, as the bicep curl is an isolated exercise targeting only the bicep, while dumbbell rowing is a compound exercise involving multiple muscle groups.
-Dumbbell rowing works not only the bicep but also the upper back muscles and shoulders.
-The study’s result is clear: Bicep curls are more effective than dumbbell rows—at least when it comes to the impact on the bicep.
+To answer this question, Brazilian researchers from the Universidade Federal Do Rio de Janeiro compared two classic exercises.1 The biceps curl was pitted against dumbbell rowing.
+There’s a significant difference here, as the biceps curl is an isolated exercise targeting only the biceps.
+Dumbbell rowing is a compound exercise involving multiple muscle groups.
+It not only engages the biceps but also the upper back muscles and shoulders.
+The study’s result is clear: Biceps curls are more effective than dumbbell rowing–at least when it comes to the impact on the biceps.

 How the Two Exercises Were Compared

 Although the study, with only 25 participants, is considered relatively small, its design allows for optimal comparability.
-All participants trained one arm exclusively with bicep curls and the other arm with dumbbell rowing, performing the same number of repetitions.
+All participants trained one arm exclusively with biceps curls and the other with dumbbell rowing, using the same number of repetitions.
 The study consisted of two parts.
 In the first part, the muscle circumference was measured and compared after a single training session with trained athletes.
 In the second part, untrained individuals underwent an eight-week workout.
-Here’s a detailed look at the study:
+Here’s how the study was detailed:

 Part 1 of the Study: Trained Participants